aberuwu/CPSC-60500-Assignment-1/README.md

 -Please Note: This program was developed in the C++ language<br/>

 # HOW TO RUN PROGRAM
 -To run program, open the 'Program .EXE' folder<br/>
 -Run the FermantLastTheoremNearMissCalculator.exe program<br/>
 -Upon running the program, you will be greeted with the Near Miss Calculator which will ask for user input<br/>
 -Please note: Constraints are as follows:<br/>
    -“N” cannot be less than 3 or greater than 12.<br/>
    -The limit cannot be greater than 100 (memory purposes)<br/>
--Input value for “N” and the limit ofcalculations<br/>
+-Input value for “N” and the limit of calculations<br/>
 -The program will execute and show the smallest possible miss at the bottom of the screen thus ending the program<br/>
 -Press any button and you should be greeted by the main screen again<br/>

 # External Files: This program uses C++ libraries
 -iostream: for standard input output objects<br/>
 -iomanip: for floating number precision<br/>